Tbrady9/DestinationSlideShow/README.md

 ----
 ![image](https://github.com/user-attachments/assets/d9cf1cde-50d8-4f85-b6c0-822de302eff3)

+## Instructions ##

+### Objective and Requirements ###

+This is a slideshow app that displays destinations that can be ordered by their rating or alphabetically by their names.
+The user can choose the sorting option they prefer.
+The app was developed using Java coding language and the Eclipse IDE.

+### Controls ###

+After launching the slideshow, a new window will appear and display the first slide.
+To navigate throughout the slides, use the 'previous' or 'next' buttons.
+Sorting can be changed at any time by choosing a new option in the sorting dropdown box located between the navigation buttons.

 Course Outcomes Displayed
 ---
 ### Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals. ###